Start making your spring and summer vacation plans now in Nashville’s Big Back Yard!

 Visit A House Built By Frank Lloyd Wright

 During the 1930s, Frank Lloyd Wright, the greatest American architect of all time, built structures of beauty unmatched in America before or since.
-The Rosenbaum House in Florence, AL is one of the purest examples of his Usonian style prototype.
+The Rosenbaum House in Florence, AL is one of the purest examples of his Usonian-style prototype.

 During his seventy years as an architect, Wright would become famous across the world.
-His Prairie designs were the beginning of true American architecture based on needs and function, rather than on old European traditions.
+His Prairie designs were the beginning of truly American architecture based on needs and function, rather than on old European traditions.
 Wright preferred site-specific construction where buildings blended into the landscape.